Are you our type?

 Candidates for both the Basic Skills Course and the Refresher Course must complete our FREE online application that includes information about being a transcriber, describes what equipment is required, and explains the course syllabus and training schedule.

 This application takes 30-40 minutes to complete and does not guarantee acceptance in the course.
+If you don't have a sponsor yet, you can still complete the application to see if you would qualify for the course.

 Once your application is accepted, your designated sponsor or another payer—such as an advisor or service coordinator—may process the registration fee payment by credit card.